Coastal ecosystems serve unique ecological functions and provide critical services and defense for coastal human communities.

 - Creating tools to assist with adapting coastal ecosystems to climate change.

-- Developing examples of real-world climate-informed management in coastal forests.
+- Developing examples of real-world climate-informed management in coastal forests and associated ecosystems.